 Naomi Wolf captures the power of the Body Mythology well in her book The Beauty Myth when she writes, “More women have more money and power and scope and legal recognition than we have ever had before; but in terms of how we feel about ourselves physically, we may actually be worse off than our unliberated grandmothers.
 Recent research consistently shows that inside the majority of the West’s controlled, attractive, successful working women, there is a secret ‘underlife’ poisoning our freedom; infused with notions of beauty, it is a dark vein of self-hatred, physical obsessions, terror of aging, and dread of lost control.”

 Perhaps one way to understand the unrelenting power of our Body Mythology has over us is to reflect on our hunger.

 We come into the world without a stable sense of ourselves or of our identity.
 What we have is a deep hunger.

 We hunger to be seen by others, to be recognized.
-We only achieve a stable sense of ourselves when other people see and honor us as we actually are: free and independent human beings, with the right and responsibility to define ourselves and our life through our choices in a way that extends this same recognition to others.
+And we only achieve a stable sense of ourselves when other people see and honor us as we actually are.
+We want them to see us as free and independent human beings, with the right and responsibility to define ourselves and our life through our choices.
+And we also need to extend this same recognition to others.

 It is also the reason why young adults exert their independence from their parents and demand to be taken seriously.
 In achieving recognition from their parents at this stage in their lives, adolescents further achieve their stable sense of self.